 The LBC requires that a building treat its own blackwater on site, but City policy required buildings within the sewer service area, like the Loom House, to connect to the sewer main.
 Undaunted by this challenge, and joined by members of the International Living Future Institute, the organization behind the LBC, the design team met with City officials and asked them to consider changing the policy.
 They shared plans for a modified septic system, designed by Biohabitats, which would provide additional treatment through a recirculating textile filter before dispersing effluent to a drainfield via drip irrigation.
-The City responded by passing an ordinance allowing for onsite blackwater treatment, which not only enabled the project to move forward, but opened the door for others on Bainbridge Island to employ an onsite wastewater treatment practice that could help replenish the aquifer, lessen the burden on the municipal sewer system, and ultimately, help protect the Puget Sound.
+The City ultimately passed an ordinance allowing for onsite blackwater treatment, which not enabled the project to move forward and opened the door for others on Bainbridge Island to employ an onsite wastewater treatment practice that could help replenish the aquifer, lessen the burden on the municipal sewer system, and help protect the Puget Sound.
 Loom House was the first renovated home to achieve LBC certification, and at the time of certification, was one of one four residences in the world to do so.
 It also received a 2021 Housing Award from the American Institute of Architects.

 Coastal, Infrastructure, Water

 Todd Vogel and Karen Hust